-- 11. Our responsibilities as independent auditor are established by the Local Government (Scotland) Act 1973 and the Code of Audit Practice, and guided by the auditing profession's ethical guidance. - 12.
-Auditors in the public sector give an independent opinion on the financial statements and other specified information accompanying the financial statements.
+12. Our responsibilities as independent auditors are established by the 1973 Act for local government and the Code of Audit Practice (including supplementary guidance) and guided by the Financial Reporting Council's Ethical Standard.

+13. Auditors in the public sector give an independent opinion on the financial statements and other information within the annual accounts.
 We also review and report on the arrangements within the audited body to manage its performance, regularity and use of resources.
 In doing this, we aim to support improvement and accountability.